earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

 <iframe title = "Basic Map" width="80%" height="600" src="{{ site.url }}/example-leaflet-maps/water_map3.html" frameborder="0" allowfullscreen></iframe>

 There is a lot more to learn about leaflet.
-Here, we've just scratched the surface.
+Here, you've just scratched the surface.